 ‘Puddings’ such as cheesecake, pies, tarts, crumbles and gateaux are one of the top ten sources of sugar in the UK diet.
 Cheesecake is recognised as a food of particular relevance to the Northern Ireland population, as it is a popular option, with many restaurants and hotels offering it as a hand-made dessert on their menus.

-The Food Standards Agency in partnership with the College of Agriculture, Food and Rural Enterprise have created guidance to help businesses produce cheesecake lower in calories, sugar, saturated fat and salt.
+The FSA in partnership with the College of Agriculture, Food and Rural Enterprise have created guidance to help businesses produce cheesecake lower in calories, sugar, saturated fat and salt.
 The guidance also provides innovative ideas on how to make smaller sized portions of cheesecake appealing to consumers.
 To support businesses to use the advice contained in the technical guidance, recipe resources containing the ingredients and preparation instructions for a range of fruit, chocolate and luxury cheesecake are also available.

 You can also download PDF versions of the cheesecake reformulation guidance and recipes:

 - Luxury cheesecake recipes